 A godparent/sponsor helps the baptized person to lead a Christian life in keeping with Baptism.
 The sponsor, along with the parents, assists in teaching the Catholic Faith to the child – particularly by example.
 Within the ceremony, the sponsor (along with the parents) professes the Faith of the Church in which the child is being baptized.

 Basic eligibility requirements of godparents: Prospective godparents must be: (1) 16 years of age or older (2) members of the Catholic Church who received Baptism, Confirmation, & Holy Communion (3) if married, in a marriage recognized by the Church (4) in a regular habit of attendance at Mass on Sundays and Holy Days with regular reception of the sacraments.
-Note, parents cannot be godparents for their own children.
+Note: parents cannot be godparents for their own children.

 One or two godparents may be chosen.
 If two godparents are chosen, then one must be a male and one a female, and both must be practicing Catholics who meet the eligibility requirements below.
 It is possible to choose one (Catholic) godparent, and have a person from another Christian community serve as a Christian Witness to the baptism.
 This witness must be a baptized, non-Catholic Christian.
 A former Catholic, or a Catholic who is not practicing his faith or is otherwise ineligible to serve as a godparent, cannot serve as a Christian Witness to the baptism.

 Godparents will be required to provide a letter of eligibility from their parish.
-More information can be found in the baptismal packet or by contacting the parish office.

 To inquire about Baptism at Mother of Divine Providence, please call the parish office and ask for Jenna or email Jenna at firstname.lastname@example.org.